Secure online accounting

 Data from QuickBooks Online

 Maybe you’ve always been invested in helping students thrive in their studies, or perhaps you love motivating people to be the healthiest, happiest versions of themselves.
-Whatever sets your heart on fire—big and small—should be added to your list during this stage.
+Whatever sets your heart on fire—big or small—should be added to your list during this stage.

 2. What am I already skilled at?

 What a world it would be if you could start a business based on passion alone.
-Unfortunately, that’s not the way things work—you also need some expertise to make a name for yourself and support your business.
+Unfortunately, that’s not the way things work.
+You also need some expertise to make a name for yourself and support your business.

 This could be anything from yoga to algebra.
 Whatever it is, gather all your ideas into a single list.
 No, this isn’t just for an ego boost — this will help you begin to identify some areas where you actually have the necessary know-how to get a business up and running.